Pharmacist and Intern Pharmacist Vaccinators

 Herpes Zoster (Shingles)

 Shingrix is a non-live adjuvanted recombinant protein subunit vaccine.
-Shingrix vaccine is indicated for the prevention of herpes zoster (shingles) and postherpetic neuralgia in individuals 50 years of age and older.
-It is funded when administered to a consumer who is 65 years but can also be administered in an unfunded capacity by a pharmacist vaccinator.
+Shingrix vaccine is indicated for the prevention of herpes zoster (shingles) in individuals 50 years of age and older and in adults aged 18 years and older who are at increased risk of herpes zoster.
+Funded and unfunded Shingrix can be given by a pharmacist vaccinator to consumers aged 50 years and older, a prescription is required if administering to those aged 18-49 years of age.

 Delivering a vaccination service in a community pharmacy